SkyDeckAGoGo/neo-beta-datapack/README.md

-# Neo-Beta datapack for Minecraft 1.16.2 pre release 1.
+# Neo-Beta datapack for Minecraft 1.16.2.

 A datapack to bring back beta 1.7.3 esque terrain generation for 1.16.2.